We won’t stop until we’ve eradicated HIV/AIDS

 AIDS Research Alliance maintains its own Institutional Review Board (IRB) [Federal Wide Assurance Number: FWA00000941], whose sole responsibility is to protect the rights of our trial participants.
 An in-house IRB gives AIDS Research Alliance a strong advantage over other research sites.
 The IRB approval time at AIDS Research Alliance averages two weeks, and our clinical trials contract review time averages 10 days.
 A full-time IRB Administrator coordinates all IRB and Institutional BioSafety Committee affairs.
 As a result, AIDS Research Alliance has the capacity to begin and complete trials faster and more efficiently than any of our competitors.

-AIDS Research Alliance’s clinic is a state-of-the-art, CLIA-waived research facility, and one of 18 investigative sites in the United States for the HIV Vaccine Trials Network (HVTN).
+AIDS Research Alliance’s clinic is a state-of-the-art, CLIA-waived research facility.
 We have a fulltime, dedicated, experienced clinic staff, who are responsible for the collection, processing, and shipment of all required laboratory tests and specimens, as well as patient retention.
 Our clinic staff is trained in advanced laboratory techniques, and able to process peripheral blood mononuclear cells (PBMCs).
 Clinic personnel maintain certifications in Advanced Cardiac Life Support (ACLS), Good Clinical Practices, Responsible Conduct of Research, Blood Borne Pathogens, HIPAA, International Air Transport, and HIV Test Counseling.
+Additionally, we have two apheresis machines in our clinic, enabling us to conduct leukapheresis.

 Our physicians are experienced in internal medicine, infectious diseases and psychiatry.
 Our research pharmacists provide clinical pharmacology expertise, operate our research pharmacy, and dispense study medications.